 A US attorney in New York, Lynch was also expected to deal with financial cases involving multinational banks which tried to evade US taxes and manipulated currency markets.

-, Lynch said her priorities as the country's chief legal authority would be to fight terrorist threats and cyber crime and improve relations between law enforcement agencies and minority communities.
+In a Senate hearing on January 28, Lynch said her priorities as the country's chief legal authority would be to fight terrorist threats and cyber crime and improve relations between law enforcement agencies and minority communities.

 Lynch replaces outgoing Attorney General Eric Holder.